fsantanna/dceu/doc/manual-out.md

 Dictionaries (`@[...]`) are built providing a list of pairs of expressions (`(key,val)`), in which each pair maps a key to a value.
-The first expression is the key, and the second is the associated value.
+The first expression is the key, and the second is its associated value.
 If the key is a tag, the alternate syntax `tag=val` may be used (omitting the tag colon prefix `:`).